graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/build.rst

         bazel version

-    To build against a release, set an environment variable to point to the base of a built poplar installation
+    To build against a release, set an environment variable to point to the base of a built Poplar installation

     .. code-block:: console